mistermicheels/learning-notes/processes-techniques/Branch-by-abstraction-application-strangulation.md

-# Branch By Abstraction and application strangulation
+# Branch By Abstraction and application strangulation (Strangler pattern)

 See: